inveniosoftware/invenio/docs/upgrading.rst

 Elasticsearch
 -------------
-Invenio 3.2 comes with support for Elasticsearch 7.
+Invenio 3.2 comes with support for Elasticsearch 6 and 7.
 Support for Elasticsearch v2 and v5 has been deprecated and will be removed in future releases.
 It's recommended to upgrade your Elasticsearch version to stay up-to-date.

 .. note::

     If you're upgrading to Elasticsearch v7, don't forget to add mappings for v7.

-There are currently two paths to upgrade to Elasticsearch v7: upgrade by reindexing all your records or by using rolling upgrades.
+There are currently two paths to upgrade to Elasticsearch v7: upgrade by reindexing all your records or by using Elasticsearch rolling upgrades.

 Upgrade to v7 by reindexing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~